Tulane Stadium: Second Tulane Stadium

+Early history

 The stadium was opened in 1926 with a seating capacity of roughly 35,000—the lower level of the final configuration's sideline seats.
 Tulane Stadium was built on Tulane University's campus (before 1871, Tulane's campus was a backwoods portion of Paul Foucher's property, where on a plantation closer to the river, Foucher's father-in-law, Étienne de Boré, had first granulated sugar from cane syrup).

 Since the institution of the annual Sugar Bowl game, Tulane Stadium itself was often informally referred to locally as "the Sugar Bowl".
 It was also billed as "The Queen of Southern Stadiums".
 It was in a portion of Tulane University's main campus in Uptown New Orleans fronting Willow Street, with parking stretching to Claiborne Avenue.
 The original 1926 structure was mostly of brick and concrete.